A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Experiments and Evaluation

 \subsection{Experimental Setup}

-The performance evaluation in this section is not intended to be a speed comparison with existing offline methods.
-Instead, its purpose is to evaluate the performance scalability of the proposed CPU-based framework with respect to the scale of the processed mesh (e.g., the number of facets).
+The performance evaluation in this chapter, for the 4D implementation, does not aim to compare execution speed with existing offline methods.
+Instead, it aims to evaluate the scalability of performance with respect to the size of the target meshes (e.g., the number of facets) within the proposed CPU-based architecture.
 All implementation and performance evaluations in this study were conducted in the following environment.